mac-comp128/128-hw0/README.md

 and that the big-o value you list matches the algorithm that you wrote.*

 ### Submit your assignment.
-1. Commit your changes: Select the hw0 module, right click, and select Git -> Commit Directory.
-2. You should see all the source files you changed with a checkmark in the popup.
-3. Change the "commit" button to "commit and push" in the lower righthand corner.
-4. Write an appropriate message in the comment box.
-5. IMPORTANT: Select *"commit and push"* (not just commit) in the lower right.
-6. Select "push" to send your changes to GitHub.
-7. IntelliJ should say "push successful"
-8. Visit your github site in your web browser to make sure the changes you made were pushed correctly.
+1. Follow the instructions on the [homework proceedures](https://docs.google.com/document/d/15K351UckNsPs0C9sO4z48xY_cb1vvamA6UymPG260UU/edit?usp=sharing) to commit and push your work to github.
-9. Proclaim victory!
+2. Proclaim victory!
 You've finished your first 128 homework assignment!

 ---
 ### Put your readme updates here